system76/docs/_articles/ar-sandbox.md

 sudo apt install gnome-tweak-tool
 ```

-After that, open the <u>Tweaks</u> app from the Activities overview, then navigation to 'Keyboard & Mouse' -> 'Touchpad', then disable the switch marked 'Disable While Typing'
+After that, open the <u>Tweaks</u> app from the Activities overview, then navigate to 'Keyboard & Mouse' -> 'Touchpad', then disable the switch marked 'Disable While Typing'

 ## Calibrate Kinect